cropgeeks/barleyPantranscriptome/PanBaRT20.md

   result
 }

 ```
 <a href='#table-of-contents'>Go back to Table of contents</a>

-### Filter transcripts with low-quality SJs or TSS/TES
+#### Filter transcripts with low-quality SJs or TSS/TES
+Based on the splice junction and transcript start (TSS) and end (TES) analysis in previous steps, the transcripts with problematic or low-quality SJs or TSS/TES were filtered.

 ```
 # Filter collasped transcript datasets